ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 date: 2016-11-24
 ---

-The post summarizes some debug and design cases.
+The post summarizes some software bugs and how to debug thme.
+It also talk about some ideas about software design.

 ## Infinite Function call loop